Physics-50/Module-2/docs/index.md

 3. Communicate reasoning and results with a sequence of figures

 In Module 2 you will encounter an experiment designed to determine the value of a physical quantity -- in this case, the viscosity of a glycerin solution.
-The theory and experiment will be slightly more complex than in Module 1, and you will have the challenge of considering several possible experimental errors that could contribute to your final result.
+The theory and experiment will be more complex than in Module 1, and you will have the challenge of considering several possible experimental errors that could contribute to your final result.
 Once again we will use three phases to frame your analysis activities in Module 2:

 1. Exploratory Phase
     - this open-ended phase often involves doing some background reading, getting familiar with a measurement technique, trying to take and analyze some preliminary data, and exploring what choices you can make to improve the reliability of your results.